yhayat1/python-labs/Core-Python/LAB02-Loops-and-Conditions/README.md

 # LAB02 - Python Basics: Loops and Conditional Logic

-In this lab, you'll learn how to control the flow of your Python programs using loops and conditionals.
-These are fundamental building blocks for writing powerful automation scripts.
+In this lab, you'll learn how to control the flow of your Python programs using loops and conditional statements.
+These control structures are fundamental for creating dynamic scripts that can make decisions and process data efficiently.

 ---

 ## 🎯 Objectives

 By the end of this lab, you will:
-- Use `if`, `elif`, and `else` to control logic based on conditions
+- Master `if`, `elif`, and `else` statements for decision-making
+- Create and use `for` loops to iterate through collections
-- Write `for` and `while` loops
+- Implement `while` loops for condition-based iteration
-- Combine loops with lists and dictionaries
+- Combine loops with conditional logic for powerful data processing
-- Practice real-world scenarios with decision logic
+- Work with nested loops for multi-dimensional data structures
+- Learn how to avoid common pitfalls like infinite loops

 ---

 ## 🧰 Prerequisites

 - Completion of LAB01 (Variables and Data Types)
-- Python 3.8+ installed
+- Python 3.8+ installed on your system
+- Basic understanding of Python variables and data types
+- A code editor (Visual Studio Code, PyCharm, etc.)

 ---

 ## 📁 Lab Files

 ```
-LAB02-Loops-and-Conditions/
+Core-Python/LAB02-Loops-and-Conditions/
-├── main.py
+├── main.py                # Python script with TODOs to implement
-└── README.md
+├── README.md              # This file with instructions
+└── solutions.md           # Reference solutions (consult after completing)
 ```

 ---